kiboschool/programming1-microprocessor-simulation/README.md

 In order to write this program effectively, you should split the problem into lots of small functions, and then use a single function to decides which other function to call.

+Note: Python has built-in functions called `or` and `min`, so you can't use those as names of functions in your code.
+Rename the functions to something else.